 Step 4.
 Optimize Opportunity.

 And lastly!
-I plan to follow-up with each of the guests to make sure I time the release of the video to optimize their upcoming launches, further delivering as much value as possible.
-If there are other ways I can help them, like booking other media with my connections, I’ll do that too.
-Nicole and I are already talking about plans to collaborate again in the near future.
+I followed up with each of the guests to make sure I timed the release of the video to optimize their upcoming launches, further delivering as much value as possible.

 Alright, your turn!
 What are you going to do in your business to play big today (or this week… this month?)